← Sitemap

 Switzerland

-Clients are free No Yes Yes No (not compatible with E2EE) No (but can manage files in browser) Yes Linux via 3rd party appssuch as rsync (experimental)Sync No Yes No tasks No Yes Desktop onlyWindows, macOS, Linux (via ProtonMail Bridge) €42
+Clients are free No Yes Yes No (not compatible with E2EE) Some (Proton Docs)Only supports word processing but no spreadsheets or presentations Yes Linux via 3rd party appssuch as rsync (experimental)Sync No Yes No tasks No Yes Desktop onlyWindows, macOS, Linux (via ProtonMail Bridge) €42

 (15 GB)